見出し画像

 Chapter 2 pointed out that some statements in Gendlin’s master’s thesis contributed to the later development of the Rogerian School and Focusing.
 It then clarified that Gendlin’s shift in research variables from “what the clients talk about” to “how they talk” had two predecessors, Fred Fiedler and Julius Seeman.
 This “how they talk” research later led to the Experiencing Scales.

 Chapter 3 noted that the concepts of “content variables” versus “process variables,” which Gendlin introduced in discussing the above research, differ in what it refers to from the concept of “outcome studies” versus “process studies” in conventional psychotherapy research.
-It clarified, however, that the introduction of new terminology for these variables was not based on Gendlin’s arbitrary conception but rather was a continuation of the classification of an earlier Rogerian researcher, Desmond Cartwright.
+It clarified, however, that introducing new terminology for these variables was not based on Gendlin’s arbitrary conception but rather was a continuation of the classification of an earlier Rogerian researcher, Desmond Cartwright.
 Finally, it was discussed that introducing these new variables theoretically clarified what the Rogerian School refers to in terms of “the importance of the present” and “the importance of the therapeutic relationship.”

 Chapter 4 showed that the predictive research on psychotherapy failure that was considered one of the triggers for the formation of Focusing came from a different stream than the “how clients talk” research discussed in Chapter 2.
 Although Gendlin initially resisted the results of the predictive research because it overturned Rogers’ necessary and sufficient conditions, he clarified that this predictive research by a predecessor of the Rogerian school, William Kirtner, was involved in the formation of the Focusing instructions, not of the experiencing scales in his later years.